Letters of Recommendation

 - If you are applying for an industry job, what aspects of your being should I be address in this letter?

-- transcript (an unofficial one is perfectly fine)
+- Undergraduate Students: transcript (an unofficial one is perfectly fine)

-- copies of any papers or theses you have written.
+- copies of any papers or theses you have written, or working links.

 If your letter has not been submitted within 24 hours of a deadline, please send me a reminder.
 Also, sometimes graduate school applications do not request letters from recommenders until the applicant has submitted the application.
 Do not put me in a situation where being away from email for 24 hours will make me miss a deadline.
 Corollary: The problem does not arise if you submit your application more than 24 hours before the deadline.